Bay of Kotor, mountain walls and Old Town context seen during paragliding.

 Why does the Bay matter?

-The enclosed shape keeps the view legible as one place instead of a broad open-coast panorama.
+The enclosed shape keeps mountains, water and town legible as one place instead of scattering the view across a wide shoreline.

 The Bay of Kotor is often described as fjord-like because of its enclosed shape, steep mountain walls, narrow passages and inner bays.

 That description is useful visually, but it needs care.
 Geologically, Boka Kotorska is not a classic glacier-formed fjord.
-For the flight experience, the important point is the shape: water held tightly between mountains, with the Old Town, stone slopes and fortress sitting close together in the frame.
+For the tandem paragliding experience, the important point is the shape: water held tightly between mountains, with the Old Town, stone slopes and fortress sitting close together in the frame.

-That enclosed form is why Kotor can feel more dramatic and place-specific than a broader open-coast view.
+That enclosed form is why Kotor can feel more specific than a broader open-coast view.

-The fortress and city become especially legible as the flight gets lower.
 At higher altitude, the Bay, mountains and open airspace dominate.
-Lower down, the Old Town appears larger, the fortress line becomes clearer, and the landing context near Small Beach starts to make practical sense.
+Lower down, the fortress and Old Town become especially legible: red roofs larger in the frame, the fortress line clearer, the landing context near the shore starting to make practical sense.

 This is the visual promise Kotor can make: not a guaranteed weather mood, not a universal scenic ranking, but a route tied to one of the Adriatic coast’s most recognizable places.